*This post may contain affiliate links. Please see my disclosure for more details!*

 - In a larger bowl, melt the butter.
 Add in the two sugars, and whisk for about 2 minutes so the sugar starts to dissolve and the mixture is smooth.
-Add in the Egg and the Vanilla, and whisk again briefly till smooth.
+Add in the egg and the vanilla, and whisk again briefly until smooth.
 (I used an electric whisk)

-- Add in the Dry Ingredients and the Chocolate Chips and mix with a spatula till a thick cookie dough is formed.
+- Add in the dry ingredients and the chocolate chips and mix with a spatula until a thick cookie dough is formed.

 - Press the mixture into the bottom of the tin.
 Bake the traybake in the oven for 18-22 minutes, until the top of the cookie bake looks ‘dry’!